 Line 13: If the amount on line 9 is less than $2,500, check the first box on line 13 and go to line 14.
 If the amount is $2,500 or more, check the second box instead.

-Lines 15 through 19 is where you will enter the amounts you use on Worksheet 1 to figure the credit for qualified sick and family leave wages and the Employee Retention Credit.
+Lines 15, 16, 19-24 is where you will enter the amounts that you use on the worksheets at the end of these instructions to figure certain credits.
 If you’re claiming these credits, you must enter the applicable amounts.

-Line 15: Qualified Health Plan Expenses Allocable to Qualified Sick Leave Wages: Enter the qualified health plan expenses allocable to qualified sick leave wages.
-This amount is also entered on Worksheet 1, Step 2, line 2b.
+Line 15: Enter the qualified health plan expenses allocable to qualified sick leave wages paid in 2022 for leave taken after March 31, 2020, and before April 1, 2021.
+This amount is also entered on Worksheet 1, Step 2, line 2b, found in the instructions for Form 944.

-Line 16: Qualified Health Plan Expenses Allocable to Qualified Family Leave Wages: Enter the qualified health plan expenses allocable to qualified family leave wages.
-This amount is also entered on Worksheet 1, Step 2, line 2f.
+Line 16: Enter the qualified health plan expenses allocable to qualified family leave wages paid in 2022 for leave taken after March 31, 2020, and before April 1, 2021.
+This amount is also entered on Worksheet 1, Step 2, line 2f, found in the instructions for Form 944.

-Third-Party Designee: If you want to allow an employee, paid tax preparer, or another person to discuss your Form 944 with the IRS, you can check the Yes box here and enter their name, phone number, and a five-digit personal identification number (PIN) here.
+If you want to allow an employee, a paid tax preparer, or another person to discuss your Form 944 with the IRS, check the “Yes” box in Part 4.
+Enter the name, phone number, and five-digit personal identification number (PIN) of the specific person to speak with—not the name of the firm that prepared your tax return.

 A third-party designee can also provide the IRS with any missing information, call regarding the processing of the return, and respond to IRS notices you have shared with them.
 They can not bind you to anything (including additional tax liability) or represent you before the IRS.